 What does it mean that Jesus is our Advocate?Question: "What does it mean that Jesus is our Advocate?"

 Answer: An advocate is a person who comes to our aid or pleads our case to a judge.
 Advocates offer support, strength, and counsel and intercede for us when necessary.
 The Bible says that Jesus is an Advocate for those who’ve put their trust in Him: “My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous” (1 John 2:1).
 In other verses, Jesus calls the Holy Spirit our Advocate (John 14:16, 26; 15:26; 16:7).
-The English word advocate has been translated from the Greek word parakleton, which means “helper, advisor, or counselor.”
+The English word advocate has been translated from the Greek word parakleton, which means “helper, adviser, or counselor.”

 In a human court system, an advocate speaks for the rights of his or her client.
 We call them lawyers because they have studied the intricacies of the law and can navigate through those often complicated statutes with accuracy and precision.
 That is the picture John paints when he refers to Jesus as our “advocate with the Father.”
 God’s righteous law pronounces us guilty on all counts.
 We have violated God’s standards, rejected His right to rule our lives, and continued to sin even after coming to a knowledge of the truth (Hebrews 10:26; Romans 1:21–23; 1 Timothy 2:4).
 The only just punishment for such wickedness is an eternity in hell (Revelation 14:10; 21:8; 1 Corinthians 6:9).